Macapuno: Culinary uses

 In Filipino cuisine, macapuno is widely used and is popular for its sweet coconut flavor.
 It can be eaten on its own or used as an ingredient in traditional desserts like halo-halo and pastillas or cooked in syrup as a minatamis (fruit preserve).
 It is also used widely in processed food products, including ice creams, pastries, cakes, candies, and beverages.
 A traditional combination in Filipino cuisine that is also a common flavoring in various desserts is macapuno and ube halaya (mashed purple yam), a pairing known as "ube macapuno".

-In Indonesian cuisine, macapuno coconut (kelapa puan/kopyor) is considered a delicacy.
-Es kelapa puan/kopyor is a dessert drink which is made using this coconut.
-The traditional version is just the Kelapa puan/kopyor itself, sugar, ice cubes, and water, rendering the taste of the unique coconut authentic.
-Some variation will include various syrups and various other ingredients common in desserts.
-Meanwhile, Kelapa Lilin is usually cooked as Kolak Kelapa Lilin.
-It is cooked in coconut milk, palm sugar, and pandan leaves.

 In Vietnam, macapuno is grown in Tra Vinh and Ben Tre provinces and is an expensive delicacy.
 Its flesh is mixed with milk and crushed ice to make a smoothie and served with crushed toasted peanuts.